rfteves/LocalAST/README.md

 # LocalAST
 This is a naive and simple example of Groovy AST Transformation that would add console messages at the start and end of a method invocation.
-The following Product class would actually starting and ending messages.
+The following Product class would actually print starting and ending messages.

 ```
 import localast.WithLogging